neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-4.md

 ## Message Exchange

-Messages are exchanged in a request-response pattern between client and server.
+Messages are exchanged in a request-response pattern between the client and server.

 Each request consists of exactly one message and each response consists of zero or more detail messages followed by exactly one summary message.
 The presence or absence of detail messages in a response is directly related to the type of request message that has been sent.